BaileyJM02/KoalaBoat-docs/docs/commands/misc/say.md

 - `` This will

 ## Permission
-For this command to work, KoalaBoat requires the **Manage Guild** (`manageGuild`)  permission within your server.
+For this command to work, you are required to have the **Manage Messages** (`manageMessages`)  permission within the server you wish to use this command.

-For this command to work, KoalaBoat doesn't require any extra permissions within your server.